Sasural Simar Ka 2

-Sasural Simar Ka 2 (Simar's In-Laws 2) is an Indian Hindi-language television series that aired from 26 April 2021 to 7 April 2023 on Colors TV.
+Sasural Simar Ka 2 (transl.
+Simar's In-Laws 2) is an Indian Hindi-language television series that aired from 26 April 2021 to 7 April 2023 on Colors TV.
 It is a sequel to the 2011 soap opera Sasural Simar Ka.
-Produced by Rashmi Sharma Telefilms, it stars Radhika Muthukumar, Avinash Mukherjee, Tanya Sharma, Karan Sharma and Jayati Bhatia.
+Produced by Rashmi Sharma Telefilms, it stars Radhika Muthukumar, Avinash Mukherjee, Tanya Sharma, Karan Sharma, and Jayati Bhatia.

 Plot

 Set in Agra, the story revolves around Simar Narayan and Reema Narayan, two sisters with different personalities.
 While Simar dreams of becoming a singer, Reema aspires to be a model.
 Aarav Oswal and Vivaan Oswal are cousins who love and respect each other.
 They fall for Reema, but Simar falls for Aarav.
 Reema is chosen to be Aarav's bride but leaves on the wedding day for an event for her modeling career.
 Because of this, Simar has to marry instead of her sister, but the Oswal family does not accept her as a daughter-in-law .Then Rima and Vivan held a wedding without telling anyone.
 After a lot of twists and turns, the Oswal family and Geetanjali Devi (Badi Maa) finally accept Simar as their daughter-in-law.

 However, Simar and Aarav's relationship is jeopardised when Aarav's old friend Dhami enters their lives.
 Dhami is obsessed with Aarav and claims to be his first wife.
 It turns out that Dhami is mentally unstable and she drugs Aarav to marry her.
 Simar tries to expose Dhami but all her plans backfire.
 On Geetanjali Devi birthday, Dhami shows a picture of Gopichand Oswal (Geetanjali Devi late husband) and his second wife who is actually Simar's music teacher, Yamini.
 Simar leaves her musical career for Geetanjali Devi.
 Dhami decides to commit suicide with Aarav.
 However, Simar saves Aarav, while Dhami died after falling off the cliff.

 Reema leaves The Oswal's mansion to complete her modeling career.
 However, when she returns, she starts acting strangely.
 Simar worried about Reema's behaviour.
 She decides to investigate and finds out that Reema has been captured by a yaksh named Rudra, and the one pretending to be Reema is actually Chhaya, her lookalike and Rudra's wife.
 Simar frees Reema and brings her back.
 However, it turns out that Chhaya had swapped places with Reema.
 Rudra learns that Simar is the reincarnation of Rani Yakshini Damini, the most powerful yakshini.
 Rudra tries everything to prevent Simar from remembering her past and attaining the power of Damini.
 However Simar gains the power and kills Rudra.